-NMB has a Chief Risk Officer (CRO).
-The CRO is an independent second line of defence risk management function within NMB.
-The CRO shall provide a complete view of the whole range of risks in NMB to the Board of Directors and ensure the coordination of risk management activities and adequate risk management setup in the legal entity.
-The CRO also reports to Group Risk / Country CRO in Finland.
+Chief Risk Officer (CRO) is an independent second line of defence risk management function.
+The CRO shall provide a complete view of the whole range of risks in NMB to the Board of Directors and ensure the coordination of risk management activities and adequate risk management set-up in the legal entity.
+The CRO reports to Group Risk / Country CRO in Finland and has a solid reporting line to NMB CEO as well.